ThatsVie/atlas-web_front_end/developer_tools/README.md

 Examine the type attribute of the `<link>` tag to find out the type of the favicon image, which describes the file format of the image.

 Documented in `20-favicon_type`

+### Task 21: Identifying the Icon Font Library

+This task involves identifying the font library used for icons on the webpage

+**Steps:**

+Open the website in Google Chrome.

+Activate the Developer Tools

+Navigate to the 'Elements' tab to inspect the source HTML of the page.

+Search for references to icon fonts within <link> or <style> tags.

+Identify that the website uses FontAwesome for its icons by finding the relevant font-family or source URLs linked to FontAwesome.

+Documented answer in `21-hbtn_font_lib`